The solar effect

 - Americans are saving an average of $1,500 annually after switching to solar.

-- 70% of American homeowners reported an increase in home value after the installation of solar panels.
+- 70% of American homeowners who've gone solar reported an increase in home value after the installation of solar panels.

 - 3 out of 4 homeowners said they wouldn't buy their next home without solar or some type of eco-friendly feature.

 More and more people are pondering the question: “Should I go solar?”
 With this comes a host of other questions: “Will I save money?
 Will I save the earth?
 And how will it look?” (to name a few).
 In the latest study from the team at ConsumerAffairs, we try to better understand the impacts of going solar in your particular area depending on your particular values and preferences.